Warbo/writing/PhDSymposium2016/slides.md

  - Strong mathematical base:
     - Compiles into System F~C~ (a variant of lambda calculus) [@sulzmann2007system]
+    - Corresponds (via Curry-Howard) to intuitionistic logic, but unsound
     - Type system is algebraic
     - Encourages algebraic style for functions
     - Polymorphism leads to "free theorems"